zeligism/zeligism.github.io/index.md

 ## Hobbies
 I do enjoy my research, but I also have a lot of other interests.
 I love cooking (especially Italian cuisine) and travelling (especially for food).
 Other hobbies include: reading, writing, coding (used to be fun before LLMs), video games (would love to have more time for this), learning languages (Japanese and Italian, slowly but surely), and opening parentheses (like this one).
-Recently, I've been reading some history and politics, which I found quite illuminating (they say history repeats itself for a reason).
+Recently, I've been reading some history and politics, which I find quite illuminating (they say history repeats itself for a reason).

 <!-- One of the things that helped me start cooking is living abroad alone, and what kept me going is my family.
 I used to cook a rice and chicken dish (called machboos/kabsa) abroad because I wanted to survive and eat homey comfort food.